heidihendry/camelot/README.md

 # Camelot

-Camelot is an open-source, web-based tool to help wildlife conservationists use camera traps in research.
+Camelot is an open-source, web-based tool to help wildlife conservationists with camera trapping.

 Camelot: